 For even more information you can check out SiteGround’s tutorials and webinars, or even make use of the Setup Wizard to guide you through your first steps in the hosting world.

 If you don’t need urgent help but just want to keep an eye on the latest news, you can follow SiteGround’s blog for all kinds of updates!

 SiteGround vs InMotion: Help and Support – Verdict

 SiteGround and InMotion draw when it comes to help and support.
 They both offer a full range of support channels for you to make use of if you get stuck.
 They’re equal in the level of quality support they provide; you can access them 24/7, and both provide in-house experts.

 Good things come in small (price) packages!
 So how well do SiteGround and InMotion live up to this?
 Let’s have a look.

-As you can see, neither is offering mind-blowingly low prices.
-But they still offer good value for money, especially with the amount of free features both providers include.
+While neither is the cheapest on the market, both still offer good value for money, especially with the amount of free features both providers include.

 While most hosting providers have lots of add-ons at the checkout which can massively increase the total cost, both SiteGround and InMotion are refreshingly upfront with their pricing.